You can make a difference!

 - Alumni Development

-- Pledge a minimum $1,000 “give or get” annual contributions
+- Pledge a minimum $1,000 “give or get” annual contribution

 - Attend four committee meetings a year